cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 A CIM profile definition is shaped by its intended target artifact — the type of schema or serialization format the profile is ultimately meant to produce.
-The style of diagram rendered by the Real-Time Preview reflects this:
+The style of diagram rendered by the Profile Real-Time Preview reflects this:
 **CIMTool** generates a PlantUML diagram appropriate for the profile's target schema type, and it is within that diagram that any definition errors will be visualized.